🇧🇧

 CARICOM Full Free Movement

-Citizens of Belize, Dominica, and St. Vincent and the Grenadines can live, work, and reside indefinitely in Barbados under the Enhanced Cooperation Agreement effective October 2025.
+Citizens of Belize, Dominica, and St. Vincent and the Grenadines can live, work, and reside indefinitely in Barbados under the CARICOM Full Free Movement regime effective October 1, 2025.
+No visa, work permit, or residence permit required.

 Duration